ckrenslehner/stm32cubeprogrammer-rs/README.md

 - Upgrade BLE stack
 - Reset
 - Get general device information

-Functionality to be added:
 - Enable readout protection
 - Disable readout protection

+Functionality to be added:
+- There are still many functions in `STM32CubeProgrammer_API.chm` which are not yet implemented.
-- And much more..
-PRs are more than welcome! 😊
+  -  PRs are more than welcome! 😊

 ## Platform support
 - Windows: Tested